 The Bachelor of Musical Arts (B.M.A.) is an intensive four-year program designed for students interested in exploring Jazz and Contemporary Improvisation in addition to areas such as sciences, humanities, and other subjects in the college of liberal arts and sciences.
 As B.M.A. candidates, students will take fifty percent of their classes in music, and fifty percent in the college of liberal arts and sciences.
 Lawrence University does not require a classical audition as part of the application requirements to the B.M.A. program.

-The B.Mus. degree allows you to focus primarily on music in a professional degree program that is founded upon principles of liberal education.
-You can major in performance, music education or theory/composition.
+The Bachelor of Musical Arts degree allows you to focus primarily on music in a professional degree program that is founded upon principles of liberal education.
+You can major in performance, music education, or theory/composition.
 About two-thirds of your classes will be in music, including lessons, classes such as music theory and history, and ensembles, while non-music classes will comprise the remaining third of your studies.
 As a result, you will receive a well-rounded education along with musical instruction of the highest quality, preparing you well for the challenges and opportunities of life in the 21st century.